 Mr. Sorenson continued that Marriott is reaffirming the commitment to the guests around the world and ensuring that the guests have answers to question about the personal information with the dedicated website and the call center.
 They will continue to support the laws of enforcement and work with the security experts to improve their management.
 They are also devoting the resources to phase out the Starwood systems and are accelerating to the ongoing security enhancements to the network.

 In light of recent events, Marriot has taken elaborate steps to monitor and protect the privacy of its guests.

 A dedicated website and a 24/7 Call Centre servicing in multiple languages, where you can inquire about this incident.
 The FAQ section of the website is updated from time to time.

 An Email notification service has also been started which will be utilized to send emails on a rolling basis starting 30th November 2018 to affected guests whose emails are in the Starwood reservation database.

 Along with that, some extra measures have been taken for more advanced protection, notably a Free WebWatcher Enrollment service for a year.
 WebWatcher monitors internet sites where personal information is shared and generates an alert to the customer if evidence of the consumer’s data is found.
 However, this won’t be available in all Countries.
-US customers will additionally be provided fraud consultation services and reimbursement coverage for free.
+US customers will also be provided free fraud consultation services and reimbursement coverage.